bryanknox/azure-static-website-deploy-with-az-powershell/README.md

 # Azure Static Website Deploy with Az PowerShell

-Az PowerShell scripts to provision and deploy a static website in Azure Storage with Azure CDN for a custom domain and HTTPS.
+Az PowerShell scripts for provisioning and deploying static websites in Azure Storage with Azure CDN for a custom domain and HTTPS.

+Azure CDN-Managed certificates are used for HTTPS

-Use PowerShell 7 and the scripts will work on Linux, MacOS, and Windows.
+> Use PowerShell 7 and the scripts will work on Linux, MacOS, and Windows.

 # Steps